-When a COVID-19 lab test is performed, coders should code an encounter once the COVID-19 lab test result is available to ensure that the code assignment reflects the greatest degree of specificity known from the COVID-19-related documentation.
-Note that a COVID-19 rapid antigen test (RAT) is not a "COVID-19 lab test."
+When a COVID-19 test is performed, coders should code an encounter once the COVID-19 test result is available to ensure that the code assignment reflects the greatest degree of specificity known from the COVID-19-related documentation.

 Facilities are encouraged to prioritize coding of COVID-19 cases to expedite timely data capture and reporting.